nertzy/node-gemfire/README.md

 ## Supported platforms

 * CentOS 6.5
-* Other 64-bit Linux platforms probably work.
+* Other 64-bit Linux platforms may work.

 ## Installation

 ### Prerequisites

-1. Download and install the GemFire 7.0.2 Native Client for your platform from [Pivotal Network](https://network.pivotal.io/products/pivotal-gemfire).
+1. Download and install the GemFire 8.0.0 Native Client for your platform from [Pivotal Network](https://network.pivotal.io/products/pivotal-gemfire).
 2. Set the environment variables described by the [GemFire Native Client installation instructions](http://gemfire.docs.pivotal.io/latest/userguide/index.html#gemfire_nativeclient/introduction/install-overview.html) for your platform.

 ### Installing the NPM package